Lil’ Kim Wows In Leather Skintight Corset During Promo

 “Animals get electrocuted… Lil’ Kim, stop wearing fur!… shame on you for wearing fur!” they shouted at her.

-The protester went too far and started to get too aggressive in front of Kim in which she responded: “back up, back up!”
+The protester went too far and started to get too aggressive in front of Kim, so she responded, “back up, back up!”

 She kept her cool and posed for the photographers who were there.
 She also took the time to sign some autographs for fans, which is well documented in a Twitter video upload.